 And today is day one of James Malinchak’s “College Speakers’ Boot Camp” at the Westin Hotel near LAX airport.
 It looks like it is going to be a great event.

-What a way to make a brand new start to a brand new decade.
+What a way to make a brand new start to a brand new decade of my life.
 I’m very excited about all sorts of future possibilities.